How Much is a Broken Arm Worth in a Car Accident in New York?

 Take a break in your forearm, for example.
 The forearm is made up of two primary bones: the ulna and the radius.
 These bones run parallel to each other and make up most of your forearm.
 According to the American Academy of Orthopedic Surgeons, a less serious break would mean only one of these bones is broken.
 A less serious break might only require a cast and time to heal.
 A more serious break might involve both bones.
 If both the ulna and radius are broken, surgery might be necessary to set the bones and properly align them to heal.

-No matter how serious your broken arm might be, you should talk to an attorney about your case.
+No matter how serious your broken arm might be, you should talk to a Patchogue car accident lawyer about your case.
 Our Long Island car accident lawyers are here to help any way they can.

 You also need to consider how long your projected recovery may be.
 Different people may take longer to recover from a broken arm because of any number of pre-existing medical conditions.
 Older people or people with weakened immune systems may experience longer healing times, and they may be compensated more because of it.
-Call our New York personal injury lawyers for assistance with your case.
+Call our Hamburg, NY car accident lawyers for assistance with your case.

 The estimated time it will take for you to fully recover should be considered when determining the value of your broken arm.
 Not every patient will heal quickly.
 Many patients take much longer to heal due to factors like age or underlying medical conditions.
 An already sick or injured individual will take longer to heal and should be awarded more compensation.
 It is important to speak to your doctor about the recovery time for your broken arm.
 When calculating damages for pain and suffering, the longer your recovery takes, the greater your damages may be.
 For help, contact our Brooklyn car accident attorneys.